TAS Tax Tip: Avoid Scams Offering Economic Impact Payments

 Spread the word.
-Tell your friends, relatives and neighbors - do not to respond to any requests pretending to be associated with Coronavirus Tax Relief or Economic Impact Payments!
+Tell your friends, relatives and neighbors - do not to respond to any requests pretending to be associated with Coronavirus Tax Relief or EIPs.

-There are many scammers that use websites designed to look almost identical to a federal agency website but they will not have the right url or website address.
-Make sure you are looking at a website that starts with “https://” and ends with “.gov”.
+There are many scammers who use websites designed to look almost identical to a federal agency website, but they will not have the right URL or website address.
+Make sure you are looking at a website that starts with “https://” and ends with “.gov.”
 Otherwise they are likely not a valid U.S. government site.
 If you receive an email, text message, web link or other communication from an unknown source or sender, avoid clicking on the link or opening the attachments.

 If you choose to donate to a charitable organization, use the IRS Tax Exempt Organization search tool to verify an organization’s federal tax status before donating.

-Know that TAS is open to virtually serve taxpayers who find themselves in hardship situations or dealing with IRS tax problems they’ve been unable to resolve directly with the IRS.
-Please understand though, that TAS cannot currently help you get any Economic Impact Payments before the IRS releases them.
+Know that TAS is assisting taxpayers who find themselves in hardship situations or dealing with IRS tax problems they’ve been unable to resolve directly with the IRS.
+Please understand though, that TAS is not able to respond to general inquiries about IRS EIPs.
+And for the time being, assistance provided by TAS is being provided to taxpayers virtually.

-Read more about the kinds of problems TAS handles and how we may be able to assist you with yours.
+Read more about the when to call TAS for assistance and how we may be able to assist you.
+Our services are free.

 Note: As more information becomes available, the IRS will post that information to IRS.gov.